-These are the most senior clinical experts in the pharmacy profession.
-The role was first introduced into the NHS in England in 2005 and in Wales in 2013.
+Consultant pharmacists are the most senior clinical experts in the pharmacy profession.
+The role was first introduced into the NHS in England in 2005 and into Wales in 2013.